 Battelle field staff will generally drive the samples up to Deer Island a day or two after the survey.
 On rare occasions they will ship via FedEx.
-During farfield surveys the samples will be transferred from Battelle to DLS once or twice sometime in the middle of the survey to meet the 7-day holding time.
+If a survey lasts more than a day or two, the samples will be transferred from Battelle to DLS once or twice sometime in the middle of the survey to meet the 7-day holding time.
 Coordinating with the DLS HOM Project Manager, the samples can be dropped off or picked up first thing in the morning (0700), for example on day 3 of the survey.